-Creamy Sun Dried Tomato Chicken Penne is a summery pasta dish that’s perfect for dinners al fresco and potlucks too.
+Creamy Sun Dried Tomato Chicken Pasta is a summery penne pasta dish that’s perfect for dinners al fresco and potlucks too.
 It’s a 30-minute, one-pot wonder you’ll make again and again!

 Sun dried tomatoes just make you feel sunny and summery don’t they?
 I mean, it says it right in the name — “sun.”
 It’s hard to resist an ingredient that conjures up the process itself, big, plump tomatoes laying out in the sun, drying all up into a wonderfully sweet and tart dried treat that adds such a depth of flavor to so many dishes.